solectrus/hosting/guide/external-server/README-https.md

          ghcr.io/solectrus/senec-collector:latest
 ```

-Again, replacing `solectrus.mydomain.de` with your chosen subdomain.
-This adds `INFLUX_PORT` and `INFLUX_SCHEMA` to use https on your newly defined port 8186 which uses `https`.
+Again, replacing `solectrus.mydomain.de` with your chosen subdomain and adding `INFLUX_SCHEMA` to use https to talk to your influxdb.

 Restart senec-collector, you should now see new measurement data on `https://solectrus.mydomain.de`.

 Congratulations! :-)